pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ## Set up the playing area

 The game needs a better backdrop than the plain one it has by default.
-Pytch’s media library has the image used in _Code the Classics_.
+Pytch’s media library has one we can use.

 {{< learner-task >}}